 John Sonmez from Bulldog Mindset has already filmed a very explanatory video about the concept of the wealth triangle and how it works:

-Regardless of strategy and asset types, there are always three components in every investment: initial capital, interest rate and time.
-To get any noticeable return from your investments, at least two of the components must be relatively big.
+Regardless of strategy and asset types, every investment has three components: initial capital, interest rate and time.
+At least two of these components must be relatively big to yield a noticeable return.

-So, every time you hear an argument like “You should definitely do this because everyone invests in X…” or “This investment strategy is used by all rich people…”, run the numbers, don’t rely blindly on some conventional “wisdom.”
-Before making any important investment decision, it wouldn’t hurt to model your idea or, if it is possible, to create its proof of concept.
-There is a huge difference between somebody who invests N thousand dollars in stocks and Warren Buffett who spends N billion dollars on a stock market.
-In the first case, you just buy some shares to earn dividends or resell them later for a higher price, in the second, you acquire whole business itself and bend the rules of the market economy to work in your interest.
+So, every time you hear an argument like “You should definitely do this because everyone invests in X…” or “All rich people use this investment strategy…”, run the numbers, and don’t rely blindly on some conventional “wisdom.”
+Before making any important investment decision, it wouldn’t hurt to model your idea or, if possible, create its proof of concept.
+There is a huge difference between somebody who invests N thousand dollars in stocks and Warren Buffett, who spends N billion dollars on the stock market.
+In the first case, you buy some shares to earn dividends or resell them later for a higher price; in the second, you acquire the whole business itself and bend the rules of the market economy to work in your interest.

-To conclude this long read, if you asked me for advice on managing your finance and investment, I would quote the best financial advice I have ever heard: “If you have $10k, you had better invest them in your financial education first.”
+To conclude this long read, if you asked me for advice on managing your finances and investments, I would quote the best financial advice I have ever heard: “If you have $10k, you had better invest it in your financial education first.”

 These are not some “conventional” classics on funds, stocks and other investments, but rather an uncensored truth about common beliefs about money and wealth.